Taxi Driver (South Korean TV series): Season 3

+The first few episodes are filmed in Saga and Fukuoka prefectures of Japan.

 Release

 The first teaser video and teaser poster were released on December 31, 2020.

 To promote the second season of the series, Viu invited Lee Je-hoon to his first fan-meeting in the Philippines on March 3, 2023, in Indonesia on March 19, 2023, and in Singapore on March 25, 2023.
 Lee also participated at the FilMart in Hong Kong, where Viu reported that the second season of the series was the most-watched program following the premiere.